Polling stations open from 7am-10pm on polling day. Everyone who is registered to vote has the right to vote.

 Voting at a polling station

 Everyone who is entitled to vote will receive a poll card about 2 weeks before election day.
 This poll card will give you details of your polling station.
-If you do not receive your card or have mislaid it and are unsure of where to go to vote, please contact our Electoral Services Office.
+If you do not receive your card or have lost it and are unsure of where to go to vote, please contact our Electoral Services Office.

 It can be useful to take your poll card with you when you go to vote.
 When you arrive at a polling station, you'll be asked to give your name and address.